pioneers/tenshi/README.md

 To connect the remote debugger, restart firefox and select `Tools->Web Developer->Connect...` in Firefox.
 Set the host to localhost and the port to 6000 (unless you changed the port above) and click connect.
-Until this is fixed, to debug JS, select `Main Process` and to debug CSS select `chrome://angel-player/content/main.html`
+Select `Main Process` from the list that appears.

 ## Full System Setup (i.e. how to run build.sh)